-We will sometimes recommend scheduling a follow-up examination two weeks after the original assessment and treatment visit.
+If needed, we will schedule a follow-up examination two weeks after the original assessment and treatment visit.

-During annual wellness exams, we will talk about how you can implement a teeth brushing routine at home for your pet.
-We might also suggest specific products to help improve your pet’s oral health.
+During annual wellness exams, we will discuss how to implement a teeth brushing routine at home for your pet.
+We can also suggest specific products to help improve your pet’s oral health.

 Here are a few of the most frequently asked questions patients ask our vets about pet dental care.

 Pets can get tooth decay or periodontal disease due to poor oral health habits.

-Like humans, plaque sticks to animals teeth when they eat, and if it is not brushed away regularly it can build up into tartar.
+Like humans, plaque sticks to animals' teeth when they eat, and when not brushed regularly, it can build up into tartar.

 This has the potential to develop infections in the mouth such as tooth decay and periodontal disease, as well as missing or loose teeth.